Surface Rights Board

 Resolving Disputes on Damages

-If a landowner has incurred damage to their property as a result of oil and gas activities and they are not able to settle it directly with the company, they have the option to apply to the SRB for help in resolving the issue.
+If a landowner, occupant of the land or owner of adjacent land has incurred damage to their property as a result of oil and gas activities and they are not able to settle it directly with the company, they have the option to apply to the SRB for help in resolving the issue.

 Resolving Disputes on Non Payment of Rent and Terms of Lease Agreements